 Young or inexperienced drivers – For years, these drivers paid higher premiums due to their increased risk of causing a crash, and, in turn, being sued.
 Enhanced Care removes most legal costs from the system, meaning higher-than-average savings for many young or inexperienced drivers.

 Motorcyclists, seasonal vehicles, or drivers in many rural areas – Those who drive seasonal vehicles like motorcycles and trailers, or who live in more rural areas of B.C., will see lower-than-average dollar savings.
 This is because auto insurance is already less expensive for these individuals.

 Why is third-party liability coverage such a big factor in my savings?

 Under Enhanced Care, everyone’s care needs and financial losses are paid directly from their own ICBC coverage, rather than through lawsuits and settlements.
-Optional third-party liability coverage will still be important, as it will protect you when you drive out of province, for example, and damage someone’s vehicle or cause injury to someone.
-It will also protect you if you cause non-vehicle damage in B.C. – for example, if you hit a building, fence or other property.
-But it will be much cheaper because it doesn’t have to cover the expensive costs involved in a litigation-based system.
+Optional third-party liability coverage is still important, as it protects you when you drive out of province, for example, and damage someone’s vehicle or cause injury to someone.
+It also protects you if you cause non-vehicle damage in B.C. – for example, if you hit a building, fence or other property.
+But it is now much cheaper because it doesn’t have to cover the expensive costs involved in a litigation-based system, like before.
 And if you usually purchase one of the higher limits of optional third-party liability coverage – $3 million or $5 million – you will likely see higher-than-average Enhanced Care savings.

 How long will the savings last?

-Enhanced Care will make auto insurance in B.C. more affordable and our aim is to keep it that way.
+Enhanced Care makes auto insurance in B.C. more affordable and our aim is to keep it that way.